devoprops/raveling/DEPLOYMENT.md

 ### Frontend Not Deploying

+**If using Direct GitHub Integration:**
+- Check Cloudflare Dashboard → Workers & Pages → Your Project → Deployments → Build logs
+- Verify root directory is set to `frontend` in Settings → Source
+- Ensure `wrangler.toml` exists in `frontend/` directory
+- Check that build command is: `npm install && npm run build`

+**If using GitHub Actions:**
-- Check GitHub Actions logs
+- Check GitHub → Actions tab → Latest workflow run
-- Verify `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` secrets
+- Verify `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` secrets are set
 - Ensure `wrangler.toml` is correct
-- Check build logs in Cloudflare dashboard

 ### Backend Not Deploying